kushview/libjuce/README.md

 _See:_ [tools/install.sh](tools/install.sh)

-The PREFIX envronment variable can be used to determine the install location
+Any options added after the script will be appended to `./waf configure`.
+For example...

 ```
-PREFIX=/opt/mydir bash tools/install.sh
+tools/install.sh --prefix=/opt/sdk
 ```